 “Armchair Books ekes out its intense and blustery existence on Edinburgh’s hallowed West Port…ancient home of booksellers.
 In view of the castle, above the Grassmarket, it bakes under the torrid Scottish sun.
 The dangers are manifold; our overburdened shelves groan like masts in a squall, our threadbare and quasi-oriental rugs may distractingly catch the eye or foot.
 Books in the window may spontaneously burst into flames, and the Managers must be kept locked in at all times… Sporadically under feeble but sinister attack by the government, we struggle under goad of fear, towards beauty”

-“Armchair Books is staffed by Edinburgh’s finest book people who brave the shop’s untraceable noises and unique microclimate to help you find ‘that blue book with the gold writing on the spine, possibly a drawing of an elephant or a tornado on the cover’.
+“Armchair Books is staffed by Edinburgh’s finest book people… to help you find ‘that blue book with the gold writing on the spine, possibly a drawing of an elephant or a tornado on the cover’.
 Each member of our team brings a wealth of knowledge to the shop—as artists or designers or students of fascinatingly obscure stuff—so please feel free to ask us questions about our favourite books”

 Edinburgh, United Kingdom